Car insurance terms – a glossary

 Market value of your car

 This is the price your car would sell for on the open market now.
-It’s likely to be less than you bought it for.
-When you take out car insurance you’ll usually give the price you paid for the car, as its value.
+Your car’s market value is likely to be less than you bought it for.
+When you take out car insurance, you’ll usually give the price you paid for the car as its value.
 But if your car is written off and you make a claim, your pay-out will be for its market value.

 Named driver

-A named driver is an additional driver who has been added to a car insurance policy, for example your partner or child.
+A named driver is an additional driver who’s been added to a car insurance policy, for example your partner or child.

 A no claims discount (NCD), also known as a no claims bonus (NCB) is the discount you’ll receive on your premium if you don’t make a claim.
 The discount is calculated every year when you renew.
 The policy has to run for a full year before you can earn that year’s discount.